pabloboo/kotlin-learning/README.md

 ### Testing
 Start by reading notes/guide_android_testing.pdf and implementing a unit test, integration test and end-to-end test in one of your projects.

+You can also follow a tutorial on google's new compose preview screenshot testing in notes/compose_preview_screenshot_testing.pdf.